Apostille USA

 Step 1: Complete the FBI Background Check Request Form

 Completing the FBI Background Check Request Form is the initial step in acquiring an apostilled FBI background check.
+This form is used to request an FBI check, which is essential for international documentation processes due to its comprehensive coverage, biometric verification, and recognition by foreign authorities.

 1. Download the form from the FBI’s website.